Milton R. Stern

 Milton R. Stern (August 22, 1928 – July 26, 2011) was an American professor of English and American literature, who specialized in studies of the works of Herman Melville and F. Scott Fitzgerald, best known for his "landmark books" on Melville, Fitzgerald, and Hawthorne, particularly The Fine Hammered Steel of Herman Melville, and also for editing the "pioneering" four-volume American Literature Survey for the Viking Portable Library.

 Background

 Milton R. Stern was born on August 22, 1928, in Roxbury, Massachusetts.
 His parents David and Elizabeth Stern came from Eastern Europe.
 In 1949, he graduated with a BA from Northeastern University.
-In 1951, he received an MA from the University of Connecticut (UConn) and in 1955 a doctorate from Michigan State University, both in American liteture.
+In 1951, he received an MA from the University of Connecticut (UConn) and in 1955 a doctorate from Michigan State University, both in American literature.

 Career

+A member of New York University School of Professional Studies's administrative staff beginning in 1946, Stern served as an assistant dean at the adult education center in 1964.

 In 1955, Stern began teaching at the University of Illinois.
 In 1958, he joined the English Department at UConn in 1958.
 He served as founding chairman of the Connecticut Humanities Council, dedicated to spreading literacy and culture to the state.
 He also championed adult education.
 Stern taught until retirement in 1991.

 Stern was guest professor at the University of Wyoming, Smith College, and Harvard University.